ispoleet/flare-on-2020/flare-on-2024/06_bloke2/README.md

 And we get the flag!

-Another way to solve is to follow the challenge description and modify the `finish` line (i.e., change it to `finish <= 1'b1;`) in `bloke2b_tb`:
+Another way to solve this, is to follow the challenge description and modify the `finish` line (i.e., change it to `finish <= 1'b1;`) in `bloke2b_tb`:
 ```verilog
     // Run a string through the hash machine.